canalplus/rx-player/doc/architecture/files.md

 <a name="core-pipelines"></a>
 ### src/core/pipelines/: The networking pipelines ##############################

-Handle the segment downloading pipelines (resolve/load/parse) as defined in the ``src/net/`` directory.
+Handle the segment downloading pipelines (load and parse) as defined in the ``src/net/`` directory.

 This is the layer directly interacting with the transport part (HSS, DASH).